gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

        for body ("File_Queries.Insert") use "file_queries-insert-2005.ada";

-Note also that with project files it is desirable to use a different extension than :file:`ads` / :file:`adb` for alternative versions.
-Otherwise a naming conflict may arise through another commonly used feature: to declare as part of the project a set of directories containing all the sources obeying the default naming scheme.
+Note also that with project files, you should use a different extension than :file:`ads` / :file:`adb` for alternative versions.
+Otherwise, a naming conflict may arise through another commonly used feature: declaring as part of the project a set of directories containing all the sources obeying the default naming scheme.